vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 addresses, unknown identities, and extreme bank/program values.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Keep scan draft operations beside their public methods

+Put sequence assignment, miscellaneous payload assignment, and synth builder access directly in the draft methods.
+Remove six private ScanResultBuilder methods that only forwarded those operations to the same result-owned slots.
+Draft creation now uses the public synth accessors, and SourceRange::include already ignores invalid initial ranges without an extra guard.

+This removes 32 production lines without changing the format-facing API, slot lifetime, creation order, duplicate-assignment checks, or the validation pass before materialization.
+Existing registry and synth-builder tests cover draft construction, incomplete drafts, empty assets, and retained views across result growth.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,